AFRICA

 2. Establishment of a non-full-function joint venture, if the transaction qualifies as a merger (see topic 9);

-3. Change from joint to sole control;
+3. Change from joint to sole control or vice versa;

 4. Dissolution – provided (part of) the business of the joint venture is transferred to one or more of the businesses controlling the joint venture or a third party;